friuns2/BlackFriday-GPTs-Prompts/gpts/your-own-wizarding-story.md

 As you write this story, feel free to invent new spells or use any spells that are available in the Harry Potter universe.
 Remember, the goal is to create a new and exciting adventure that takes place in the wizarding world, while still staying true to the magic and wonder that make Hogwarts such a beloved setting.
 Good luck!
 ```

+## Welcome Message
+Thank you for the task.
+Do you have any specific ideas in mind for the story or would you like me to come up with my own plot, characters, and timeline?

 ## Conversation

 **ASSISTANT**: Thank you for the task.
 Do you have any specific ideas in mind for the story or would you like me to come up with my own plot, characters, and timeline?